 The oil money drew real estate money, which drew banks and financial institutions.
 That money built said 167-star hotels and islands shaped like palm trees, which brought tourists on an airline that can reach 95 percent of the world without having to stop.
 With special trade zones established in the city and one of the most modern airports in the world, Dubai exploded as an innovation, finance, and technology hub, drawing talent to the desert from all over the world.
 Once a global sideshow of superlatives, it’s now one of the most culturally diverse cities on the planet — and the perfect place to dip one’s toes into the often misunderstood, fascinating culture of the Arab world.

-An exotic world that still feels like home
+A far-flung world that still feels like home

 Dubai differs from much of the Middle East because it’s an Arab city populated mostly by foreigners.
 That’s not to say you won’t find robust local culture here, but there’s enough outside influence that novice travelers won’t experience culture shock.
 Wait on line at a Tim Horton’s near the Financial Center station and you’ll find men in western suits next to women in business skirts next to men donning traditional long white kandura complete with headscarves.
 It’s certainly a different experience than many travelers are used to, but it feels enough like home to be comfortable.